tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 * The 555 timer is configured as astable with a [basic frequency of 31kHz and 52% duty cycle](https://visual555.tardate.com/?mode=astable&r1=1&r2=10&c=0.0022)
 * The R6 potentiometer taps a variable fraction of the boost converter output and this provides negative feedback to adjust the control voltage of the 555
 * an "active pulldown" circuit comprising Q2 (2N3904), D2 (1N4148) and R8 (1kΩ) is used on the 555 output
-    - this idea was borrowed from an [MC34063 design](https://threeneurons.wordpress.com/nixie-power-supply/)
+    * this idea was borrowed from an [MC34063 design](https://threeneurons.wordpress.com/nixie-power-supply/)
-    - I'm not sure this is really required, as the 555 presents an open-collector output when low.
+    * I'm not sure this is really required, as the 555 presents an open-collector output when low.
 The active pulldown circuit is probably redundant (I'll test this).
 * The R9/C4 across the switching FET:
-    - is an RC snubber circuit, protecting the FET from voltage spikes from the inductor
+    * is an RC snubber circuit, protecting the FET from voltage spikes from the inductor
-    - but it is also essentially dampening the switching
+    * but it is also essentially dampening the switching
-    - and from my observations, responsible for perhaps 40% or more of the energy loss in the circuit
+    * and from my observations, responsible for perhaps 40% or more of the energy loss in the circuit
-    - something to investigate further to perhaps find a better solution for protecting the FET at not such a high cost in efficiency
+    * something to investigate further to perhaps find a better solution for protecting the FET at not such a high cost in efficiency

 A similar circuit was critiqued in some detail is this Electronics StackExchange post:
 [555 timer boost converter doesn't meet spec](https://electronics.stackexchange.com/questions/152432/555-timer-boost-converter-doesnt-meet-spec)

 ### Test Results

-#### IN-3
+#### IN-3 Results

 ![NixiePowerSupply_test_in3](./assets/NixiePowerSupply_test_in3.jpg?raw=true)